Wisconsin Court Records

 The petition must include the names of both spouses, address, date of birth, occupation, date, and marriage location.
 The petitioner must state the legal grounds why the marriage should be annulled.
 The other spouse must receive a copy of the petition as well.
 After serving the spouse, the court will hold a hearing to determine whether the annulment will be granted or not.

 After filing, there is a 120 day waiting period before the final hearing.
 Before this, the petitioner can decide to have a hearing for brief orders regarding alimony, property distribution, child support, and child custody before the divorce is final.
-The couple can come to a final agreement, and if that does not work, the court will decide on mediation, making the whole process longer.
+The couple can come to a final agreement, and if that does not work,the court will usually order mediation, which makes the process longer.

 Is an Annulment Cheaper Than Divorce In Wisconsin?